The U.S. Government and Global Health Security

 U.S. Government Efforts

-The U.S. has supported global health security efforts for over two decades.2 Specific policy guidance for federal agencies dates back to a 1996 Presidential Decision Directive on emerging diseases (PDD/NSTC-7), and each subsequent Administration has updated or released new policy and strategic guidance.
-Most recently, the Trump Administration released the National Biodefense Strategy in 2018 and the Global Health Security Strategy (GHS strategy) in 2019.
-The biodefense strategy outlines a comprehensive U.S. government approach to addressing biological threats domestically and internationally, while the GHS strategy – the first national strategy focused specifically on U.S. global health security efforts and developed at the direction of Congress – guides U.S. government activities aimed at accelerating capacities of targeted countries to prevent, detect, and respond to infectious disease outbreaks.
+The U.S. has supported global health security efforts for over two decades.2 Specific policy guidance for federal agencies dates back to a 1996 Presidential Decision Directive on emerging diseases (PDD/NSTC-7), and each subsequent administration has updated or released new policy and strategic guidance.
+The Trump administration released the Global Health Security Strategy (GHS strategy) in 2019 – the first national strategy focused specifically on U.S. global health security efforts and developed at the direction of Congress – guided U.S. government activities aimed at accelerating capacities of targeted countries to prevent, detect, and respond to infectious disease outbreaks protect populations at home and abroad.”
+Still, during the Trump administration, the NSC Directorate on Global Health Security and Biodefense (first established during the Obama administration) was eliminated, and in mid-2020, the administration initiated the process of withdrawing the U.S. from WHO membership within a year and also halted U.S. contributions to WHO.

 |Box 2: The Global Health Security Agenda (GHSA)|